strimzi/proposals/046-kraft-liveness-readiness.md

 The proposed probes are:

-* Liveness: broker is listening on the port 9091 which is configured in `inter.broker.listener.name`
+* Liveness: the Java process in the container is running
 * Readiness: the BrokerState metric >=3 && != 127

 **Note:** This means the brokers will not become ready until a majority of the controllers